preto-phil/preto-phil/README.md

 **<p align="center">Stellenbosch-based software engineer in the making</p>**

 ## :man_technologist: About Me
-- 👀 I’m building up my knowledge and skill-set with the goal of starting a career in web development...
-Still early days!
+- 👀 I’m building up my knowledge and skill-set with the goal of starting a career in web development.
 - 🌱 I’m currently learning HTML, CSS, Javascript (MERN) and more through completing The Odin Project.
 - 🌟 I'm also learning some computer science through online resources, such as CS50 and OSSU.
 - :muscle: Goals for 2023: